ARM-software/armnn/shim/sl/README.md

 # Passing parameters to the support library runtime.

-The support library inherits it's parameters from the Arm NN Android Neural Networks driver.
+The support library inherits its parameters from the Arm NN Android Neural Networks driver.
 Parameters are passed to it through an environment variable, ARMNN_SL_OPTIONS.
 A full list of parameters are available ./canonical/DriverOptions.cpp.

 # Sample usage

 ## Running NeuralNetworksSupportLibraryTest

-This test suite takes as it's first argument the path to a shared object implementation of the support library.
+This test suite takes as its first argument the path to a shared object implementation of the support library.
 Any library dependencies should be resolvable through the LD_LIBRARY_PATH mechanism.
 Setting ARMNN_SL_OPTIONS will pass parameters to the Arm NN Support Library Neural Networks driver.

 Here we assume that Bash is the current shell and specify "-v" to enable verbose logging and "-c CpuAcc" to direct that the Neon(TM) accelerator be used.
 ~~~